 Differences Between the Various Communication Styles

-A person can communicate passively, aggressively, passive-aggressively, or assertively.
+In professional, family, or personal life, a person can communicate passively, aggressively, passive-aggressively, or assertively.
 Noting the differences between these communication styles helps leaders understand when they’re communicating in an effective manner versus when they’re not.
 Learn more below about each way to communicate, what to avoid, and how to become more assertive.

 Passive Communication vs. Assertive Communication Examples

 A passive leader might let employees frequently cross professional boundaries like regularly showing up to work 30 minutes late.
 Over time, those who aren’t tardy might see this type of behavior as acceptable, which might cause them to show up late, too.
 When expectations aren’t enforced, it sends the message that there aren’t any consequences for breaking rules.
-Without any structure or systems, companies quickly transition into chaos, low productivity, and poor profitability.
+Without any structure or systems, companies quickly transition into chaos, low productivity, high anxiety, and poor profitability.
 This defeats the purpose of striving to become an impact-driven business.

 In this scenario, those who’ve had assertiveness training (or naturally practice assertive leadership) will address the problem as soon as it happens.
 During a one-on-one meeting with the employees, an assertive leader will reestablish the expectation set during the employee onboarding process.
-They’ll have a transparent conversation around the issue and restate the repercussions of not adhering to established absenteeism policies.
+They’ll have a transparent conversation around the issue and express the repercussions of not adhering to established absenteeism policies.
 Additionally, they’ll remind employees of why they must show up on time.
 Additionally, assertive leaders make sure employees know how to handle situations in which they have a legitimate reason for running late.
 Repeating this helps clarify expectations and prevent the issue from occurring again.

 Aggressive Communication vs. Assertive Communication Examples

 If an employee fails to meet a big goal, an aggressive leader might insult or threaten them.
 This could look like saying, “I knew you wouldn’t be able to do this on your own,” “Can’t you do anything right?” or “If you ever make another mistake like this, count yourself fired.”
-All of these statements cause feelings of hurt and fear, plus they deal a blow to a person’s confidence.
+All of these statements cause feelings of hurt, anxiety, and fear, plus they deal a blow to a person’s confidence.
 Instead of making employees feel worse about the moments in which they fail, great leaders specifically focus on uplifting and supporting their team during challenging times.

 During moments of failure, assertive leaders provide effective feedback on what can improve.
 Additionally, they might ask thought-provoking questions that create a discussion around how to avoid the mistake next time.
 They recognize attacking or reprimanding a person in an unconstructive manner will only cause resentment and low morale, which doesn’t benefit organizations in any way.